joe-taylor/ckan-bcgov-terraform/README.md

 - libmagic c library
 - docker

-## Example setup for OS X Big Sur
+## Example of how to meet the requirements on OS X Big Sur

 Let's assume you are starting from a totally fresh install of OS X. Python 2.7 is already installed.
-To install the rest, start by [installing homebrew](https://brew.sh/), and then run the following commands from terminal.
+To install the rest, first [install homebrew](https://brew.sh/), and then run the following commands from terminal.
 Together these will install pip, virtualenv, openssl, wget, git, and libmagic.

     python2 -m ensurepip
     pip2 install virtualenv==16.0.0
     brew install openssl wget git libmagic

-After doing the above, only terraform and docker remain to be installed before you can proceed with [usage](#usage).
+After doing the above, only terraform and docker need to be set up before you can proceed with [usage](#usage).
 We recommend manually downloading the 0.11.7 terraform binary from [terraform's archives](https://www.terraform.io/downloads.html) and dropping it in the `PATH`-accessible location of your choosing.
-Next, install [Docker Desktop](https://www.docker.com/products/docker-desktop).
+You'll have to right mouse click the binary, click "open", and proceed past the security prompt before you can use it from the command line.
+Next, install [Docker Desktop](https://www.docker.com/products/docker-desktop) using the installer.

 ## Usage